PagerDuty-Samples/pagerduty-oauth-sample-node/README.md

     ...
 }
 ```
-Inside the callback function for the POST to `/token` we first check if there are any errors and log them to the console:
+Inside the callback function for the `POST` to `/token` we first check if there are any errors and log them to the console:
 ```javascript
 if (error) {
     console.error(error);
     return;
 }
 ```
-Then, we use the [node-pagerduty](https://github.com/kmart2234/node-pagerduty) library to make a request to the [PagerDuty REST API](https://v2.developer.pagerduty.com/docs/rest-api) to make sure the newly acquired Access Token works.
+Then, using the [node-pagerduty](https://github.com/kmart2234/node-pagerduty) library the sample calls the [PagerDuty REST API](https://v2.developer.pagerduty.com/docs/rest-api) to get the current user, or the owner the of the access token.

 ```javascript
 const pd = new pdClient(body.access_token, body.token_type);